 Native ads may also appear on social media channels, like Facebook or Twitter, as part of users’ news feeds.
 Another popular way of showing native ads is on Google search results pages.
 Those can be the search and promoted listings at the top of the page or in the sidebar.

-In your native advertising strategy, make sure to serve the ads on relevant platforms, i.e., areas where your target audience hangs out.
+In your native advertising strategy, serve the ads on relevant platforms, i.e., areas where your target audience hangs out.
 Additionally, deliver relevant ads that will resonate with your audience.

 Although the additional features of any software are usually great, not every prospect needs them.
 Enter the unbundling strategy, where you break the products into smaller parts that solve a specific problem.